lslee714/trace-takehome/README.md

 - Add a persistent layer!
   - Might want to also add an ORM layer into our API depending on how "lightweight" we want to keep it.
 - Also discuss w/ team and add geolocation for the farms/fields.
 This would allow me to pinpoint where the farms are rather than just picking random areas that I have in the file `constants.js`
 - Getting this deployed would be fun.
-I already have the dev docker files, so could make a similar prod one and deploy it to the cloud.
+I already have the dev docker files, so could make a similar prod one with better setup (for env vars) and deploy it to the cloud.
 Getting it running directly on a server is also feasible.

 I really appreciate being given consideration by you all and Trace!
 Having a background in bioinformatics and a passion for the life sciences, the thought of developing software for that world is something I always had in mind but haven't truly had a chance to do until now.
 It's an exciting position to be in, so again, thank you!